gayebroni/quizam/README.md

 You can test this project with your own dummy data.

 ## Questions
-Reach out to the repo owner, EmilyNecciai at enmayeski@gmail.com.
+Reach out to the repo owner, EmilyNecciai at enmayeski@gmail.com or cohort, Gaye Proctor at gayebroni@yahoo.com.